 Energy retail offers

-If you have a business with energy consumption similar to a household or just a few times larger, for example, a café or retail store, you can use similar arrangements to your home to arrange energy contracts.
+If your business energy consumption is similar to that of a household, or just a few times larger, for example, a café, use similar arrangements to your home for energy contracts.
 Each energy retailer will offer a range of contracts, each with set terms.
 These contracts are either:

 Market offers – which are the competitive offers from the energy retailer, which may include discounts, fixed price periods or other arrangements.
 Make sure you check any terms and conditions, for example, exit fees, to ensure they suit you.